steven-matison/nifi-site-hugo/README.md

 ## Hugo Conversion Notes

 ### Site Conversion
-  issues with {{assets}}
+  - issues with {{assets}}
-    !!
-ASSETS folder is missing in the repo but files are on the live site (I did wget for missing files) !! need a solution to fix variable or full find replace to /assets
+    - !!
+ASSETS folder is missing in the repo but files are on the live site (I did wget for missing files)
+    - !! need a solution to fix variable or full find replace to /assets

 ### Page Conversion
-  renamed all .hbs to html
+  - renamed all .hbs to html
-  !! issues with &amp;amp; !!
+  - !! issues with &amp;amp; !!

 ### NiFi Asci Docs
-  !!
-Need to handle nifi-docs from main site
+  - !!
+Need to handle nifi-docs from main site `<iframe src="docs/nifi-docs/index.html"></iframe>` in docs.html
-          <iframe src="docs/nifi-docs/index.html"></iframe> in docs.html
     - some of this process is in place on the airflow site including building multi versions
     - ?? take a look at what is done in jena to link to apache/jena repo ??

 ### MiNiFi
-  sub folder pages need to be __index.
+  - ?? sub folder index pages needed to be __index ??
-  !! issue with site reloading /minifi/index.html to /minifi/ (blank page)
+  - !! issue with site reloading /minifi/index.html to /minifi/ (blank page)
     - solved by adding slug to front matter
-  !! menu links stay relative to /minifi/ when in this subpage
+  - !! menu links stay relative to /minifi/ when in this subpage